 |RP (Research in Progress)||0|

-A more detailed explanation of the grade symbols, grade point average and transfer credit is provided under the section Explanation of Credit, Grading System and Symbols (for undergraduate students / for graduate students) in the UTSA Information Bulletin.
+A more detailed explanation of the grade symbols, grade point average and transfer credit is provided under the section Explanation of Credit, Grading System and Symbols (for undergraduate students / for graduate students) in the UTSA Student Policies.
 It is important to note that this information is different depending on if you are an undergraduate student or a graduate student.